 Seven Sugar Cubes

-human soul had mass and was measurable.
-His findings concluded that the soul weighed
+that the human soul had mass and was measurable.
+His findings concluded that

 When your mother phones to tell you that your father has died

 ten thousand miles away, visiting your emigrant brother,

 in a different hemisphere, in a different season,

 do you wonder if your father’s soul will be forever left in summer?

 with the journey home of the body of a man you have known